jwd-iv/ObsidianGM/10 Rules/Pathfinder/PF monsters db/PFRPG Bestiary 2/Frost Worm.md

 RacialMods: +8 Stealth in ice and snow
 Languages:
 SQ: cold
+SpecialAbilities:
+  Cold (Su): >
-SpecialAbilities: Cold (Su) A frost worm's body generates intense cold, allowing it to deal an additional 4d6 cold damage with its bite attack.
+    A frost worm's body generates intense cold, allowing it to deal an additional 4d6 cold damage with its bite attack.
 Any creature that attacks a frost worm with an unarmed strike or a natural weapon takes 1d6 points of cold damage per successful hit.
 A creature that grapples or is grappled by a frost worm takes 4d6 points of cold damage per round the grapple is maintained.
+  Death Throes (Su): >
-Death Throes (Su) When killed, a frost worm explodes in a 100-foot-radius burst that deals 12d6 cold damage and 8d6 piercing damage (DC 23 Reflex half ).
+    When killed, a frost worm explodes in a 100-foot-radius burst that deals 12d6 cold damage and 8d6 piercing damage (DC 23 Reflex half ).
 The save DC is Constitution-based.
+  Trill (Su): >
-Trill (Su) As a full-round action, a frost worm can emit a strange trilling sound that affects all creatures within a 100-foot radius.
+    As a full-round action, a frost worm can emit a strange trilling sound that affects all creatures within a 100-foot radius.
 Creatures must succeed on a DC 18 Will save or be fascinated for as long as the worm continues to trill (the frost worm can maintain this trill by concentrating).
 Once a creature has resisted or broken the effect, it cannot be affected again by that same frost worm's trill for 24 hours.
 This is a sonic mind-affecting effect.
 The save DC is Charisma-based.
 SpellsKnown:
 SpellsPrepared:
 SpellDomains: